 A group of children would go from door to door, among them a boy with a waterproof bag over his head.
 They would cry: “Send a storm, God of Rain!”
 The occupants of the house would drench the lad with water and hand out sweets to the children.

 There is no evidence that Chechnya fostered any links with Christianity in Armenia, Georgia and Caucasian Albania.
 If they did, any missionary attempts proved as unsuccessful as those of the Arabs seeking to spread Islam in the 7th century.

-Of course, 70 years of Soviet rule also left traces of secularisation.
-There are many Chechens who are atheists and only follow Islamic traditions because these form an integral part of the newly forming national identity.
+Of course, 70 years of Soviet rule also left traces of this regime.
+There are some also atheists within the Chechen society.

 Is there any atheist or secular literatur from Chechnya?
 And where can I find it?
 Als, are there any popular chechen atheists?